-Past Due - A bill is "past due" when not paid in full within 25 days of the date rendered.
+Past Due - A bill is "past due" when it has gone unpaid at the close of the subsequent billing cycle.
+Past due / late / and delinquent are used synonymously.
+A bill is "past due" when not paid in full within 25 days of the date rendered.